February 14

 What Happened

-Once the victims were positioned, the disguised gunmen opened fire with submachine guns and shotguns, killing all seven in rapid succession.
-Among the dead were two of Moran's most capable lieutenants, brothers Frank and Peter Gusenberg.
+The gunmen announced a raid and ordered the seven against a wall.
+Once the victims were positioned, the attackers opened fire with submachine guns and shotguns.
+The fusillade killed six immediately; one lingered briefly before succumbing.
+Among the dead were key Moran lieutenants, including brothers Frank and Peter Gusenberg.

 Aftermath